|

 allowCoreThreadTimeOut(boolean value)

-Sets the policy governing whether core threads may time out and
+Sets the policy governing whether core threads may time out and terminate if no tasks arrive within the keep-alive time, being replaced if needed when new tasks arrive. |

 boolean |